Agent Architecture / Applied

 01

-Explain the video's core claim as: Turn a code agent setup into an operating system: persistent rules, reusable workflows, project memory, and repeatable execution lanes.
+State the transcript-backed claim in your own words: Turn a code agent setup into an operating system: persistent rules, reusable workflows, project memory, and repeatable execution lanes.

 02